arminbro/generate-react-cli/readme.md

 ```

 ### Custom component files
-GRC comes with corresponding built-in files for a given component. (i.e., `withStyle`, `withTest`, `withStory`, and `withLazy`).
+GRC comes with corresponding built-in files for a given component if you need them (i.e., `withStyle`, `withTest`, `withStory`, and `withLazy`).

 What if you wanted to add custom files of your own?

-For example, let's say you wanted to add an `index.js` file for each component, so you don't have to add the additional component name with each import (i.e., `import Logo from './components/Box'` instead of `import Logo from './components/Box/Box'`).
+For example, let's say you wanted to add an `index.js` file for each component, so you don't have to add the additional component name with each import (i.e., `import Box from './components/Box'` instead of `import Box from './components/Box/Box'`).

 Or maybe you need an additional style file for your component stories.